Hank's Oyster Bar

-Hank's Oyster Bar is a chain of oyster bars in Washington, D.C. and Virginia in the United States.
+Hank's Oyster Bar is a chain of oyster bars in Washington, D.C., and Virginia in the United States.

 Background

 Founded in May 2005, the flagship restaurant was named "Hank's" after fisherman Hank Wolfe Leeds, the father of founder and chef Jamie Leeds.

 Menu offerings at the oyster bar have included oysters on the half shell, "Hog Island-style BBQ" oysters, fried oysters, locally sourced seafood, crab cakes, clam chowder, and lobster rolls.
 Southern-inspired cuisine at the restaurant includes Oyster Po'boys.

-The restaurant's first location is in D.C.'s Dupont Circle and has since expanded to other locations throughout the years including Old Town Alexandria (2007), D.C.'s Capitol Hill Eastern Market area (2012), the Wharf in D.C.
+The restaurant's first location is in D.C.'s Dupont Circle.
+It has since expanded to other locations throughout the years, including Old Town Alexandria (2007), D.C.'s Capitol Hill Eastern Market area (2012), the Wharf in D.C.
 (2017), a Nationals Park location, and a cocktail bar offering.

 The restaurant chain has offered two proprietary oysters, including the Eastern Shore "Salty Wolfe" (named after Wolfe Leeds) and the Nomini Creek "Hayden's Reef" oysters.